JackWatson06/ourjobapp_api/README.md

     npm run script -- ./script_name
 This command allows you to run a script on the actual docker container.
 You need to do this in order to get access to the database since that is not exposed on a port to the client only wihtin the network created by docker.
 Node you need to have the ./ for the script-runner to know what file to pull down.

+## Aliases

+We alias our libraries so that the import statement does not go to long.
+In order to edit or change these aliases use the tsconfig.json file in the root directory.
+Additionaly if you are going to be using this directory during your tests you will want to add it to the jest.config.js as well.

 ## Directory Structure

     - public : Directory which serves up static files that will not change.
 We simply copy contents in this file to the dist on build.